eProsima/all-docs/source/dds-suite/intro.rst

   For more information about *Fast DDS Monitor* please refer to `Fast DDS Monitor documentation page
   <https://fast-dds-monitor.readthedocs.io/>`_.

+- :ref:`DDS Router <eprosima_dds_router>`: eProsima DDS Router is an end-user software application that enables the connection of distributed DDS networks.
+  That is, DDS entities such as publishers and subscribers deployed in one geographic location and using a dedicated local network will be able to communicate with other DDS entities deployed in different geographic areas on their own dedicated local networks as if they were all on the same network through the use of eProsima DDS Router.
+  This is achieved by deploying a DDS Router on an edge device of each local network so that the DDS Router routes DDS traffic from one network to the other through WAN communication.
+  For more information about *DDS Router* please refer to `DDS Router documentation website <https://eprosima-dds-router.readthedocs.io>`_.

 - :ref:`eProsima Micro XRCE-DDS <micro_xrce_dds>`:
   *eProsima Micro XRCE-DDS* is a software solution that allows communicating eXtremely Resource Constrained Environments (XRCEs) with an existing DDS network.